How to Make Goat's Milk Soap

 Using Fresh Goat's Milk

 The main challenge in using fresh goat's milk in place of water in your lye solution is that as the lye heats up, it caramelizes the sugars in the milk, turning it a bright orange color.
 The soap ends up being a light orange-amber color.
-Most people prefer a whiter soap, so they go through a few steps to minimize the orange color.
+Most people prefer whiter soap, so there are a few steps to minimize the orange color.

 The most common method is to keep the lye solution cool as you're mixing it.
 Start by putting your lye pitcher into a large bowl of ice water.
 This ice bath will help keep the solution cool to prevent the sugars from caramelizing.

 Wait several minutes between adding more lye.

 Even keeping the lye solution cool, you'll still get a bit of orange color.
 Part of this comes from the goat's milk itself and part of this comes from the lye heating the milk.
 The purpose of the ice bath is to minimize the color shift, not prevent it altogether.

 Using Powdered Goat's Milk

 Another way to make goat's milk soap is to use powdered goat's milk.
 Many people swear that fresh goat's milk is by far the best, but in its absence using a high-quality powdered goat's milk should work just fine.
 Since it's a lot easier, some soap makers prefer it.
 This method also minimizes any orange discoloration.

 Check with the vendor of the milk you're buying to find out the concentration, then add enough powdered milk to make the same amount as if you were using fresh goat's milk.

 Make your soap like you normally would, except at a very light trace add the milk-and-oil mixture.

 Using Evaporated Goat's Milk